Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module2_pipeline/README.md

 _3> Introduction to the <code>interface</code> pragma_

 This module is meant to focus on the pipeline pragma and go through the description below.
 The kernel source code with the loops annotated with the pragma will produce the same results as in **module 1**, that's because since simple loops and inner loops (for nested loops) are automatically pipelined by the tool.
+This version also adds the <code>interface</code> pragma to explicitely describe the connectivity and settings for the C ports of the kernel.

 ## Pipelining for Throughput
 The C code high-level synthesis is conservative by default, for example loop body instructions are entirely executed at each iteration instead of a staggered execution.
 That latter style of execution is enabled by the PIPELINE pragma, it reduces the initiation interval (II) for a function or loop by allowing the concurrent execution of the different operations.